cloud-gov/django-uaa/CONTRIBUTING.md

 ## Coding Standards

 We adhere to [PEP8][] for Python code formatting.
-Before committing, please use a linter to ensure that your changes do not introduce any PEP8 warnings or errors.
-Most major code editors have a PEP8 integration, such as [linter-pep8](https://atom.io/packages/linter-pep8) for Atom.
+Before committing, please use `black .` to autoformat your code.

 This project has a command to run all linters and unit tests: